 I avoid these kinds of lists.
 I’m not a snob and I don’t have a problem eating in restaurants filled with foreigners.
 But part of the adventure of travel is finding something new.
 The thoughts of using an itinerary, one based on the same stuff everyone else likes, fills me with dread.

 And there’s another reason I don’t want to write listicles (anymore).
 I don’t enjoy it.
 My experience with SEO and the current state of Google’s search results triggers my gag reflex.

 What SEOs Know

-Here’s what a lot of people don’t know and what bloggers with a deep understanding of how Google ranks blog posts know: You won’t get to the top of Google by being unique.
-If you could, there wouldn’t be a need for tools like SurferSEO and Page Optimizer Pro (excellent software tools, by the way).
+Here’s what a lot of people don’t know and what bloggers with a deep understanding of how Google ranks blog posts know: you won’t get to the top of Google by being unique.
+If you could, there wouldn’t be a need for tools like SurferSEO and Marketmuse (excellent software tools, by the way).
 These tools effectively look at what’s already ranking, do some data crunching, and spit out a formula for what to write if you want to be first in the search engine results.

 The result of thousands of blogs using these kinds of tools is that the first ten to twenty results on Google are all strikingly similar.

 That doesn’t mean they are copies.
 The actual writing is unique.
 Copying a post verbatim will get your post or site penalised (ignored by Google).
 But Google knows that there are words, phrases, and ideas within a topic that must appear in a blog post to be authoritative.
 Imagine writing a “guide to the Greek Islands” and not including the words “cyclades” or “island hopping”.
 A quick search reveals that most of the top-ranking pages include these words.
 Conversely, most of the pages in position 50 and above do not.